-Despite laboured work being part of his identity, there were some parts that William did not like: ‘The life of a poor little sweep boy was a hard life and a cruel one’ (13).
-We are given another perspective of his work.
+Despite work being part of his identity, there were some parts that William did not like: ‘The life of a poor little sweep boy was a hard life and a cruel one’ (13).
+We are given another perspective of his labour.
 The pride and the focus he put into his work is put into question.
 Using ‘cruel’ as its description is strong and emotionally driven.
 I would argue that it comes from a place of hatred, since William rarely uses this type of language in his memoir.
 He is usually an optimistic man, usually talking about the negatives as part of God’s plan or a way to build his character.

 Other people’s attitudes strengthened the idea that being a chimney sweep was part of William’s identity: ‘He then asked me what I had been, and when I said chimney sweep and climbing boy he replied, “Come home with me.
 I am a master sweep’ (18).
 It becomes apparent that people saw William’s skills as a way to make money, even when he was younger, ‘“Guvnor, he’s a gold-mine!…”’ (19).
 What may seem like a carefree description of someone can actually show what made people, not only William, further their skills.
-If they make more money then they could break from their current class status, which is what William ends up doing later in life.
+If they made more money then they could break from their current class status, which is what William ends up doing later in life.

 When thinking about what his future career was shaping up to be, William has full confidence and excitement in himself, ‘Going up King’s Hill I got out and walked and felt so proud that I had a pony and cart that I fairly danced for joy’ (24).
 We get to see some of William’s personality shine when saying he ‘fairly danced for joy’.
 It shows his humanity, that his work gave him purpose and was leading to new opportunities.

 The amount of times he has gotten stuck while doing a job is another way of showing us the type of person William is: ‘I tried for a long time, but realised that I was once more stuck in a chimney!’
 (29).
-It is making us question whether getting stuck is part of his working identity, too.
+This makes us question whether getting stuck is part of his working identity, too.
 This is hinted at further when William says: ‘thank goodness that was the last time that I was ever stuck in a chimney.
 (29).
 However, William gives us a reason as to why this all matters: ‘I had been married for only two years – and I thought that I was finished!’
 (29-30).
 He has to consider his family.
-In part two of Life and Labour, we will explore how William’s labouring work is not only about identity, but how it is to provide for others.
+In part two of Life and Labour, we will explore how William’s work is not only about identity, but how it is also to provide for others.

 Wright, William.
 ‘From chimney-boy to councillor – The Story of my Life’.
 See John Burnett, David Vincent, David Mayall.
 The Autobiography of the working class; an annotated critical bibliography.
 Vol. 1 1790-1900.
 1st Pub.
 1984.
 Item: 777.